osate/osate2/ge/org.osate.ge.doc/docs/user_guide1.md

 ![](../images/SecuritySystemImplConnections.png)

 # Tutorial: Advanced
+This tutorial will show more advanced features of the graphical editor.
+These features include bindings, AADL properties, instantiation, and analysis.
 1. Create a new project named "ClimateControl".

 2. Create a new package named "Hardware" and open with diagram editor.